 The French Quarter is always a popular place for people to visit when they’re in town, and with good reason.
 There’s a lot to do there – Bourbon St., cemeteries, live music, good food.
 You can spend an entire weekend in that one section of the city and never get bored.

 That being said, there are other places in New Orleans that visitors either don’t know about, or don’t take the time explore.
-We’re not knocking the Quarter, but there are other places you can go to get a true New Orleans experience, and Magazine Street is one of our favorites.
+We’re not knocking the Quarter, but there are other places you can go to get a true New Orleans experience.
+Magazine Street is one of our favorites.

 Magazine Street runs through a collection of neighborhoods, and the crew of businesses that align it are pretty diverse.
 You’ll find everything from bars and restaurants to local clothing boutiques and furniture stores.
-It’s not as crowded as the French Quarter, although it’s not that far from it either.
+It’s not as crowded as the French Quarter and it's just a streetcar or bus ride away.
 You’ll find more locals strolling down these sidewalks, and the area has a charm and atmosphere all of its own.

 Things to do

 There are plenty of things to do along Magazine Street, especially if you’re looking for family-friendly activities.
-The National WWII Museum is located here, which always has new exhibits coming and going.
-Just because you’ve been there once, doesn’t mean it will look the same the next time you visit.
-They also offer a free swing dance lesson and party on Sundays.
+The award-winning National WWII Museum is located here and there is always something new and moving to discover.

 Many sightseeing tours pass down Magazine Street, and we suggest booking with City Sightseeing New Orleans.
 You can hop on and off a big red double-decker bus at designated areas all day long for one price.
 That means you can see New Orleans at your own pace, and with tour guides who know all the ins-and-outs of the city.
 They have a stop at the WWII Museum and another on Magazine Street where many of the shops, bars and restaurants are located.
 This is a great option if you want to spend some time in the area - and if you don’t want to drive to do it.